FortAwesome/Security-Docs-and-Attestation/Request_for_Security_Information.md

 __Do services/employees interact with one another securely__

-Yes.
+Yes

-You can't access our database or configuration for our webserver or CDN without some form of authentication and authorization.
+You can't access our database or configuration for our web server or CDN without some form of authentication and authorization.
 However, some security is up to the user to implement correctly such as limiting which domains can use their kits token for example.